Oslo Nightlife in Norway: Top 15 Bars & Nightclubs

 - What: Best bars & nightclubs in Oslo, capital of Norway

-- Related: Watch my 30 Secrets & Best Places in Oslo video and my Oslo Snacks Review video.
+- Related: Watch my 30 Ultimate Things to do in Oslo Guide and my Oslo Snacks Review video.

 Oslo is a small town with only 650,000 inhabitants you'd think there isn't much to do in Oslo.
 Well, you may be pleasantly surprised.
 Oslo has a lot of great bars & night clubs to offer but the only downside; Oslo is VERY expensive and venues close at 3:00am but that shouldn't prevent you from having an amazing time.